julianlk522/FITM/README.md

     -duplicate handle_redirect() helpers on tag page / summary page -BuildTagPage helper to declutter GetTagPage handler
     -ScanTmapLinks tests
-    -helpers for DB actions
-        -(new link, new summary, update summary, etc.)
-    -Fix SQL identifiers to use double quotes (?)
-        -verify first
-    -Move backend validation to /model unless using additional controller logic, e.g., JWT -repeat check for "." in cats
-    -repeat redirect_to cookie logic using window.location.pathname
+    -Fix SQL identifiers to use "" and string literals to use '' -repeat redirect_to cookie logic using window.location.pathname
     -repeat delete modals
         -link, tag, tmap pfp